kenflab/oscc_metastasis/README.md

 ### UPDATES
 - 07-29-2022
-  - Updated the website header (created by a co-author Shuya Kasai).
+  - Updated the website header image (created by   co-author Shuya Kasai).
   - This website is as now available to the public.
 - 07-10-2022
   - Edited the Reference.